coreofscience/python-wostools/README.md

 -   Free software: MIT license
 -   Just parses an ISI Web of Knowledge file and produces a native python object.
--   Through the `CollectionLazy` object it can do this using the minimum amount of memory it can possibly do.
 -   It has a cli to extract documents and citation pairs for you :smile:

 ## Credits